Trump campaign tests lines of attack to define Biden

 It’s a risky strategy since Trump himself has faced questions about his approach to Beijing.
 But it’s one that the campaign hopes will tie Biden more closely to the pandemic, while also reinforcing his past support of free trade deals, which are unpopular in swaths of the Midwest that will be critical battlegrounds during the general election.

 A scathing ad ran on television and on Facebook.
 America First Action, the principal super PAC behind Trump’s reelection effort, spent $10 million on ads in swing states juxtaposing old clips of Biden speaking favorably about China with allegations that Beijing “stole American manufacturing and hoarded our emergency stockpile.”
-And the message was amplified on Fox News and in other conservative media.
+And the message was amplified by conservative commentators on Fox News and other outlets.

 “The American people understood that we are in a hot information and economic war with China,” said Bannon, who hosts a radio show airing on conservative networks.
 “Biden was empowered and trusted by President Obama on his ‘pivot to Asia’ to handle China.
 He failed.
 The exacerbation of the problem with China came under Joe Biden’s watch.”